cappuccino/cappuccino/README.markdown

   - [Mailing list](http://groups.google.com/group/objectivej)
   - [Gitter](https://gitter.im/cappuccino/cappuccino)

-Follow [@cappuccino](https://twitter.com/cappuccino) on Twitter for updates on the project.

-If you discover any bugs, please [file a ticket](http://github.com/cappuccino/cappuccino/issues).
+Bugs can be reported by [creating a Github issue](http://github.com/cappuccino/cappuccino/issues).

 System Requirements
 -------------------
-To run Cappuccino applications, all you need is a HTML5 compliant web browser.

-You can develop Cappuccino applications with only a simple text editor on any platform.
+An HTML5 web browser is the only requirement for running Cappuccino applications.
+They are served as standard HTML, Javascript, CSS and images from any web server.

+Any programmer's editor can be used for coding.

-If you are on a Mac, our integration with Xcode leverages the world-class visual development tools from Apple to create complex applications with minimal coding.
+macOS users can use Xcode - which leverages the visual development tools from Apple for creation of complex applications with minimal coding.

-Node.js version alpha
+Notes on the transition of Cappuccino from the Narwhal Javascript engine to NodeJS
 ------------------

-There is currently an ongoing effort to switch JavaScript platform from [Narwhal](https://narwhaljs.org/) to Node.js.
+Cappuccino compiles source code files written in Objective-J or Javascript to pure HTML/Javascript/CSS.
+A desktop Javascript engine with extensions for accessing local resources is required for the compilation phase.
+Historically, this engine was [Narwhal](https://narwhaljs.org/).
+Over the several calendar years, a transition to NodeJS has occured.
+The results of this are available as a Release Candidate.
+While a formal production release is scheduled for early-autumn 2024, it should be considered production-ready as-is.
+Multiple production deployments over the last twelve months have confirmed this.
+In addition to the NodeJS-based toolchain, the next formal release will include multiple maintenance improvements and enhancements to the API.

-To try the Node.js version, do the following:
+To try the Cappuccino using the Node.js version, do the following:

 1. Install Node.js and npm from the [Node.js website](https://nodejs.org/en/).